kwesy/Serverless-Todo-project/README.md

 }
 ```

-The id of an item that should be updated is passed as a URL parameter.
+The id of an item that should be updated is passed as a URL parameter

 It should return an empty body.